 Do I have to take the full two-year certificate?

-Although the certificate is designed to be completed in two years, part-time students may choose to spread the 18 credits (6 courses) over a longer period.
+Although the certificate is designed to be completed in two years, industrious students can complete the certificate in nine months, while part-time students may choose to spread the 12-15 credits (4-5 courses) over a longer period.
 And you can cherry-pick any individual courses that appeal to you.

 My workplace needs curation badly.
 How quickly can I apply what I learn in this program?